theskumar/autolink-references-mkdocs-plugin/README.md

               target_url: https://jiracloud.com/PROJ-<num>
 ```

-- __reference_prefix__: This prefix appended by a number will generate a link any time it is found in an page.
+- __reference_prefix__: This prefix appended by a number will generate a link any time it is found in a page.
 - __target_url__: The URL must contain `<num>` for the reference number.

 ### An example